Search

 Important

 For a mixed-architecture cluster installation, use the default x86_64 architecture.
+This is the mandatory CPU architecture for the control plane nodes.
 For instructions on installing a mixed-architecture cluster, see Additional resources.

-14. Optional: Select Include custom manifests if you have at least one custom manifest to include in the installation.
-A custom manifest contains additional configurations not currently supported in the Assisted Installer.
+13. Optional: Select Include custom manifests if you have at least one custom manifest to include in the installation.
+A custom manifest has additional configurations not currently supported in the Assisted Installer.
 Selecting the checkbox adds the Custom manifests page to the wizard, where you upload the manifests.

 Important